-The principal activity of the company is trading of chemicals.
+The principal activity of the company is the trading of agrochemicals.

 2 Significant Accounting Policies, Accounting Judgements, Estimates And Assumptions:

 Significant Accounting Policies:

 2.1 Statement of Compliance

 The financial statements are prepared in accordance with International Financial Reporting Standards issued or adopted by the International Accounting Standards Board (IASB) and which are effective for accounting periods beginning on or after 1 January 2018 and the applicable rules and regulations.